Search

 Back to top

+Personal protective equipment (PPE) is considered the least effective control and refers to anything workers wear to help protect them from workplace hazards.
 Chemical protective clothing should not be considered as a replacement for engineering control methods.
 However, there are often few alternatives available, or an emergency (e.g., a spill) requires their use.
-Since the clothing is the last line of defense for protecting the skin, care must be taken to ensure it provides the level of protection expected.
+Since clothing is the last line of defence for protecting the skin, care must be taken to ensure it provides the level of protection expected.

-The phrase commonly found on the Safety Data Sheet (SDS) "Wear impervious (or impermeable) gloves" has very limited value.
+When selecting the appropriate clothing, be aware that the phrase commonly found on safety data sheets (SDSs) "Wear impervious (or impermeable) gloves," has very limited value.
 It is technically inaccurate.
 No glove material will remain impervious to a specific chemical forever.
 No one glove material is resistant to all chemicals.
 Some chemicals will travel through or permeate the glove in a few seconds, while other chemicals may take days or weeks.

 What is meant by permeation rate, breakthrough time, and degradation?